 *.
-The Pearl of Death is one of a group of films in the Universal Sherlock Holmes series that are usually regarded as the best and which includes such highlights as Sherlock Holmes Faces Death, The Spider Woman, and The Scarlet Claw.
+The Pearl of Death is one of a group of films in the Universal Sherlock Holmes series that are usually regarded as the best, including such highlights as Sherlock Holmes Faces Death, The Spider Woman, and The Scarlet Claw.

 *.
 The series starred Basil Rathbone as Holmes and Nigel Bruce as Watson, backed up by a stable cast that rotated in and out of the supporting parts.
-Of this sub-group of films I mentioned all were directed by Roy William Neill, and were shot one after the other on a tight schedule.
-Indeed, Neill was very busy during at the time, also shooting Sherlock Holmes and the Secret Weapon, Sherlock Holmes in Washington, and Frankenstein Meets the Wolf Man in quick succession in the same two-year period.
+Of this particular sub-group of films all were directed by Roy William Neill and were shot one after the other on a tight schedule.
+Indeed, Neill was very busy at the time, also shooting Sherlock Holmes and the Secret Weapon, Sherlock Holmes in Washington, and Frankenstein Meets the Wolf Man in quick succession in the same two-year period.
 That was the assembly line for B pictures at Universal.